analogdevicesinc/MAX32630FTHR_msbl_flasher/readme.md

 8. Alternatively, the flashing program can be run as a Python (Python 3+) script.  "cd" into the Python directory and run "pip install -r requirements.txt".
 Then, use...

 	`"python flash.py -f [msbl filename] -p [your COM port]`

+9. Alternatively, on Windows the included "run.bat" file can be used.
+This file will prompt the user to select from a list of .msbl files that were copied in the same location as the "flash.exe" file.
+Once the file has been selected by the assigned list number, then the console prompts the user to enter the assigned COM port to the MAX32630FTHR.
+Once this has been entered the program proceeds to flash the msbl file.

 # Source Code
 Full source code is available [here](https://github.com/MaximIntegratedTechSupport/MAX32630FTHR_msbl_flasher), and is dependent on mbed-os.